ALU-Schumacher/AUDITOR/media/website/content/_index.md

 Different field types are available, depending on the source of the value that is needed: `ComponentField`, `MetaField`, `ConstantField`, `ScoreField`, and `NormalisedField`.
 The type to be used is indicated after the name of the field with a leading exclamation mark, e.g. `Processors: !ComponentField`.

 `ComponentField` extracts the value from a `component` in the AUDITOR record.
 The mandatory parameter of this field is `name`, which gives the name of the component in the AUDITOR record.
-If the value needs to be modified, e.g. if it has another unit than the one expected by APEL, the optional parameter `divide_by` has to be used.
+If the value needs to be modified, e.g. if it has another unit than the one expected by APEL, the optional parameter `divide_by` has to be used. **If you're working with records coming from the SLURM collector, the Slurm Epilog collector, or the Kubernetes collector, you have to divide the CPU times by 1000.**

 `MetaField` extracts the value from the `meta` information in the AUDITOR record.
 The mandatory parameter of this field is `name`, which gives the name of the component in the AUDITOR record.
 If the value needs to be modified, one of the optional parameters `regex` or `function` can be used. `regex` takes a regular expression, searches the value for this expression, and returns the complete match, `function` has the parameters `name` and `parameters`, where the latter is optional and can be used to provide additional parameters to the function.
 If you want to manipulate the value of the `Metafield` with a custom function, it has to be present in `utility.py` and can be added via a pull request.